-- 1. Advanced thinking skills (comparison, analysis, synthesis, and evaluation) based on critical thinking (critical and analytic thought) - 2.
-The ability to understand and accept different cultures developed through acquisition of a broad knowledge and comparison of the cultures of Japan and other nations - 3.
+- 1. Advanced thinking skills (comparison, analysis, synthesis, and evaluation) based on critical thinking (critical and analytic thought) - 3.
 The ability to identify and solve problems - 4.
 Advanced communicative proficiency in both Japanese and English - 5.
 Proficiency in the use of information technology